About Duncanville ISD

 - We embrace continuous improvement, data driven decision making, and mutual accountability for organizational excellence.

-Duncanville ISD is home to approximately 60,000 residents within an area of 28.7 square miles.
 The district serves four communities: the entire city of Duncanville and portions of Dallas, Cedar Hill, and DeSoto.
-The district currently educates more than 12,000 students at 18 campuses: nine elementary, three intermediate, three middle schools, one high school, and two alternative campuses.
+The district currently educates more than 12,800 students at 18 campuses: nine elementary, three intermediate, three middle schools, one high school, and two alternative campuses.

 Grade levels are divided into elementary, serving students in Pre-K through four; intermediate, serving grades five and six; middle school for students in grades seven and eight; and high school for students in ninth through twelfth grades.